 Travel Risks for International Travelers in Gabon

-By and large, Gabon is a safe country for international travellers.
+By and large, Gabon is a safe country for international travelers.
 The government is stable, and there is no major unrest or terrorist activity.
 However, you can’t be complacent about safety anywhere while travelling.
 Keep in mind some basic safety tips.

 - Stay clear of isolated and deserted locations, including beaches, after dark.